agrayver/seasigma/README.md

 This repo provides electrical conductivity and conductance grids for the ocean and marine sediments at 0.1 deg lateral resolution.
 These models were presented in this work (accepted [manuscript](Manuscript.pdf) can also be found in this repository)

 > Grayver, A. V., (2021).
 Global 3-D electrical conductivity model of the world ocean and marine sediments.
-Geochemistry, Geophysics, Geosystems.
+Geochemistry, Geophysics, Geosystems, in print, doi:10.1029/2021GC009950

 Please cite this publication if you use the provided models in your work.